 All requirements for the doctoral degree must be completed within eight (8) years from the date you first matriculate into a doctoral degree program at Clemson.
-The time limit applies to all doctoral programs, even cases where a student is receiving a master's degree en route to the doctorate.
+The time limit applies to all doctoral programs, even cases where a student is pursuing a master's degree en route to the doctorate.
 This clock does not stop for a leave of absence.
 Programs may petition for different time limits for their program for good cause.
-In exceptional circumstances, a student may petition the Graduate School for additional time with the advisory committee's approval.
+In exceptional circumstances, a student may petition the Graduate School for additional time with the approval of the advisory committee.
 A student who exceeds the time limit without an extension can be dismissed from the Graduate School for failure to maintain adequate academic progress.